MarcoAnt1/DataSkyline/README.md

 # Cloud Computing Web Page

 A simple web page about cloud computing created using HTML5, CSS3, and JavaScript.
+This project was developed as part of an HTML and CSS course, incorporating best practices and modern web development techniques.

 ## Summary